-We will look at the facts of your case, research the specific incidents surrounding the state’s investigations, the stop and arrest and review every aspect of the state’s interactions with you regarding the prescription drug charges.
+Our prescription drug crime lawyers in Orlando will look at the facts of your case, research the specific incidents surrounding the state’s investigations, the stop and arrest, and review every aspect of the state’s interactions with you regarding the prescription drug charges.
 We will do everything we can to help you obtain the best results possible in your case.

 Many people do not realize that, whether you buy drugs off the street or obtain them in a doctor’s office, the consequences of involvement with prescription narcotics are serious.
 Unfortunately, this is a lesson that is often learned too late.

 Some of the most common defenses for prescription drug charges include: